-Natural quiet is a valuable, but vanishing, resource of our public lands and must be protected.
+Natural quiet is a vanishing resource of our public lands and must be protected.
 The ability to hear natural sounds, and experience natural quiet, is essential to quiet recreational pursuits.

 ACTION: AQRC strives to protect quiet in a variety of ways: